-Dental SEO is a highly specific marketing strategy used to improve the online visibility of your dental practice.
+Dental SEO is a highly specific SEO strategy used to improve the online visibility of your dental practice.
 Dental SEO involves a combination of both local SEO to target specific service areas as well as a broader SEO strategy to target specific dental products and services.

 Can you do your own dental SEO?